PabloMartinFluvia/myGame-connect4/docs/dev-resume/code review.md

 - logic in RandomView move to player.chooseColumn() ?

+- Create models User & Random (extends Player) ?
+- In settingView, send message to Turn like this.#turn.createPlayers(numUsers);

 # TODOs in code review
 1. Simplicity:
     - Anybody will understand the code?
 Can be less complex?